 As an example, the highest period chart could be the daily chart.
 The middle would be the four hour chart, and the lowest the hourly chart.

-In multiple timeframe trading, technical analysts use the wave analogy.
+In multiple timeframe trading, technical analysts use what’s known as the wave analogy.
 The longest timeframe is called the tide, the middle timeframe is the wave, and the lowest time frame is the ripple.

 Why Multiple Timeframe Analysis is Necessary